Bakassi conflict: Armed clashes (1981–2005)

+First insurgency

-Prelude
+Prelude (2001–2006)

 In 2001, the Cameroonian Army suffered two killed and eleven missing in what was described at the time as a pirate attack.
 On 10 October 2002, the ICJ determined that Cameroon was the rightful owner of the peninsula.
 In Bakassi, there were at least 300,000 Nigerians, at the time they made up 90 per cent of the population.
 They had to choose between giving up their Nigerian nationality; keeping it and being treated as foreign nationals; or leaving the peninsula and moving to Nigeria.
 The United Nations (UN) supported the ICJ verdict, putting pressure on Nigeria to accept it.
 The Nigerian President, Olusegun Obasanjo, had attracted a lot of criticism from the international community and from within Nigeria.
 He grudgingly accepted the judgement, although he did not immediately withdraw the Nigerian forces from the peninsula.
 An agreement was signed to start demarcating the entire Nigerian-Cameroonian border; owing to contradicting reference points from colonial maps, as of February 2021, this process has yet to be completed.

 On 12 June 2006, Nigeria and Cameroon signed the Greentree Agreement, allowing Nigeria to keep its civil administration in Bakassi for another two years.
-The Nigerian Army agreed to withdraw at least 3,000 soldiers within 60 days. it also agreed to give back a part to Cameroon.
+The Nigerian Army agreed to withdraw at least 3,000 soldiers within 60 days.
+It also agreed to give back a part to Cameroon.
 Following the agreement, a Bakassian delegation threatened to declare independence if the handover was carried out.
 On 2 July 2006 the Bakassi Movement for Self-Determination (BAMOSD) announced that it would join the Movement for the Emancipation of the Niger Delta (MEND) to secede from Cameroon and on the 9th, they carried out the threat.
 They and the Southern Cameroons People's Organisation (SCAPO) declared the independence of the "Democratic Republic of Bakassi".
 The separatists were supported by Biafran separatist rebels.
 Nigeria's Senate claimed in November 2007 that ceding Bakassi was illegal, but this action by the senate had no effect.